Ek6pr0/Hello_world/README.md

 To link your Repository to Github use:
 `$ git remote add origin <\link of Github>`

-To "push"or "update" use the command:
+To "push"or "sync" use the command:
 `$ git push origin main`

 To clone a online Repository use: